 Box 2 should include all the VAT due on goods from other EC member states, as well as any related costs such as delivery, packaging, or insurance.

 By adding the figures from boxes 1 and 2, box 3 shows the total VAT you owe HMRC for the period.
 This is your ‘output VAT’ or ‘output tax’.

-Box 4: VAT reclaimed period on purchases and other inputs
+Box 4: VAT reclaimed in the period on purchases and other inputs

 Box 5: net VAT to be paid or reclaimed from HMRC